The Xbox 360 is one of the best consoles ever released, so compiling a list of the best Xbox 360 games is no easy task.

 Gears of War 2

-I personally have more fond memories with the original, but it’s impossible to deny how good the sequel is.
-Gears of War 2 is the type of game where you can easily knock out the campaign in a day’s span.
-Not just because it’s on the shorter end in terms of length, but also because of how much fun it is.
+I have more fond memories of the original, but it’s impossible to deny how good the sequel is.
+Gears of War 2 is a game where you can easily knock out the campaign in a day.
+Not just because it’s on the shorter end in terms of length but also because of how much fun it is.
 Playing it co-op with a friend makes it even better.

 The real joy, though, is Gears of War 2’s Horde Mode, allowing you to endlessly mow down enemies until there are too many of them.
-The additional mode allowed for even more replayability to what was already an enjoyable gameplay loop of a co-op campaign and multiplayer.
+The additional mode allowed for even more replayability to an enjoyable gameplay loop of a co-op campaign and multiplayer.

-While the franchise has fallen off in recent years, those who remember playing through during release know how good the Gears trilogy was on Xbox 360.
+While the franchise has fallen off recently, those who remember playing through during release know how good the Gears trilogy was on Xbox 360.

 Its multiplayer was enjoyable and complete with a variety of customization options.
 It was a true swan song for Bungie.
 What makes Halo: Reach so memorable, though, is the campaign.
-A challenging, deep, and engaging narrative combined with Halo gameplay perfected, Reach is the total package.
+Reach is the total package with a challenging, deep, and engaging narrative combined with Halo gameplay perfected.
 It will shake you to the core, even with the knowledge of the fact that you know exactly how it ends.

 One of the best Xbox 360 games ever made, Halo: Reach is one of the best shooters ever made, period.